develar/electron-complete-builder/README.md

 This object will be used as source of [electron-packager](https://www.npmjs.com/package/electron-packager) options.
 You can specify any other options here.

 Standard fields `name`, `description`, `version` and `author` are required in the application `package.json`.
+`repository` is required to publish artifacts to GitHub Releases.

 # Auto Update
 electron-complete-builder produces all required artifacts: